 Next, we analysed the root hydrotropism response in gravitropic and hydrotropic mutants (Fig. 6D).
-Hydrotropic stimulation markedly increased the primary root length (28.5% of control) in wild-type (Col-0) seedlings (Fig. 6D).
+Hydrotropic stimulation markedly increased the primary root length (28.5% of control) in WT (Col-0) seedlings (Fig. 6D).
 However, primary root length only increased by 16.7%, 14.7%, and 9.8% under hydrostimulation in aux1-7, arf10/arf16, and pgm1-1 mutants, respectively (Fig. 6D).
 These results suggest an important role of gravitropism in hydrotropic root elongation.
-We also used miz1/aux1 double-mutants to confirm the role of gravity in root hydrotropism in the SSV.
-The miz1 mutant exhibited similar amyloplast accumulation to wild-type plants.
-By contrast, miz1/aux double-mutants showed less amyloplast accumulation than wild-type plants under hydrostimulation (Fig. 6E), suggesting that auxin is necessary for hydrostimulation-induced amyloplast accumulation in a vertical orientation.
-Furthermore, the primary root lengths of miz1/aux1 double-mutants were shorter than those of wild-type plants (Fig. 6F).
+We also used the miz1/aux1 double-mutant to confirm the role of gravity in root hydrotropism in the SSV.
+The miz1 mutant exhibited similar amyloplast accumulation to WT plants.
+By contrast, the miz1/aux double-mutant showed less amyloplast accumulation than WT plants under hydrostimulation (Fig. 6E), suggesting that auxin is necessary for hydrostimulation-induced amyloplast accumulation in a vertical orientation.
+Furthermore, the primary root lengths of the miz1/aux1 double-mutant were shorter than those of WT plants (Fig. 6F).
 Taken together, these results suggest that gravity sensing steers root growth downward, facilitating access to water stored in deeper layers of the sand.